hustmx721/lingjiu_VD-RCA/README.md

 Please configure your environment first and install the appropriate version of jdk-17, Joern, torch-geometric and other necessary software dependencies.
 Please follow the instructions in the README.md file in the `SLices/preprocess/Readme.md` directory to set up the environment and run the experiments.
 ![GNNs Pipeline](./imgs/GNN.png)
+## Email
+Any furthur questions or concerns, please feel free to contact me at <hustmx721@gmail.com>